lstomberg/objective-c-style-guide/Epic.md

 Images that are used for a similar purpose SHOULD be grouped in respective groups in an Images folder or Asset Catalog.

 ## Case Statements

 Braces are not required for case statements, unless enforced by the complier.
+When a case contains more than one line, braces SHOULD be added.
+You SHOULD add an empty line between each case.

-When a case contains more than one line, braces should be added.
-You should add an empty line between each case.
+**Preferred:**

 ```objc
 switch (condition) {